laurenpenn/Website/plugins/redirection/readme.txt

 * Arabic by Jerry John
 * Brazilian Portuguese by Pedro Padron
 * Dutch by Marlon Navas & Pieter Carette
+* Hungarian by daSSad
+* Turkish by Fatih Cevik

 == Installation ==